Introducing Webdevladder

 The open web is humanity's shared, decentralized platform.
-I love the web for its wide reach and gatekeeper optionality.
+I love it for its wide reach and gatekeeper optionality.
 For all its flaws, the web allows us to reach more people with less friction than any other platform.
-My goal is to work in this space on the things I find meaningful.
-I've been lucky to have the resources to work independently for the past 5 years as I pursue a career in open source.
-Over the next few years I hope to continue making software that people value enough to sustain its development.
+My goal is to work on open source web software that I find meaningful.
+I've been lucky to have the resources to work independently for the past 6+ years as I pursue a career in open source, and over the next few years I hope to continue making software that people value enough to sustain its development.

-With webdevladder, I'm producing videos and blog posts about the technology I use in my work, with an emphasis on Svelte and TypeScript.
-My projects span the whole stack, from a CSS framework to a Svelte UI library to a fullstack social app framework.
+With Webdevladder, I'm producing videos and blog posts about the technology I use in my work, with an emphasis on Svelte and TypeScript.
+My projects span the whole stack, from a CSS framework to a Svelte UI library to a fullstack dev-and-end-user tool.
 I also make websites that use the stack and tools to streamline the process.
-The social app framework is my only project that's not yet released, and I think it's the one that's most likely to gather a community that wants to fund it.
+The fullstack tool is Zzz, and it's my focus for funding because its target audience is both nontechnical and dev users, and it's the main thing my other software has been designed for.

-My goal with webdevladder is to deepen my knowledge of web technology and improve my communication skills through blogging and videos.
-I'm producing educational videos on my main channel, and I have a second channel with less polished content like raw programming sessions and demos of my apps.
+My stated goal here is to deepen my knowledge of web technology and improve my communication skills through blogging and videos, and an ulterior motive is to market my work for sustainability and egoic self interest.
+You're reading the blog now, and I'm producing educational videos on my main channel, and less polished content like raw programming sessions and demos of my apps on a second channel.

 But before you subscribe to the feed, here's some more context.